f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 .. image:: images/sync-arcadia.png

-1. Before you attempt sending attack data to the Arcadia site, let's open the **ELK** tab in Firefox so you can view the attacks and retrieve the Support ID
+11. Before you attempt sending attack data to the Arcadia site, let's open the **ELK** tab in Firefox so you can view the attacks and retrieve the Support ID

 .. image:: images/elk.png

+.. images:: images/kibana.png

+.. images:: images/kibana_events.png

+.. images:: images/kibana_supportID.png

 12. These two last sections are optional showcasing the use of Nginx Dashboard (included with Nginx Plus).
 The additional detail provided in the Nginx Dashboard is provided via *Snippets* that we enabled in the **values.yaml** file and directives we called out in **arcadia-vs.yml** file.